cecat/WeatherStation/src/ideaSpark/README.md

 This repository is intended to augment the instruction manual for the [ideaSpark Weather Station](https://gitlab.com/GJKJ/WSK).

-After downloading the instruction manual from the ideaSpark repo and unzipping it, we will go through the manual here.
+You'll still want to download the instruction manual from the ideaSpark repo and unzip it as the figures are helpful (even though the Arduino IDE menus are not identical between Mac and Windows).
+The steps below align with those in the manual.

-This is a work in progress to create instructions for Mac users.
+*This is a work in progress to create instructions for Mac users.
 I'm using a MacBook with Apple silicon (vs. Intel) and have not tested with Intel silicon.
-I don't think the drivers are different, but I have not tried with an Intel-based Mac.
+I don't think the drivers are different, but I have not tried with an Intel-based Mac.*

 January 2024